Harbledown

 Harbledown is a village in Kent, England, immediately west of Canterbury and contiguous with the city.
-At local government level the village is designated as a separate civil parish, that of Harbledown and Rough Common.
+At local government level the village is designated as a separate civil parish, that of Harbledown and Rough Common, which was renamed from Harbledown in 2007.
 The High Street is a conservation area with many listed buildings, including a tall and intact Georgian terrace on the south side.
 The area includes several orchards for fruit on its outskirts, within the parish boundaries.

 Etymology

 Toponymists have determined that the village name means "Herebeald's hill".

 A popular story is that the place was dubbed "hobble down", after Henry II of England walked barefoot through Harbledown on a pilgrimage to Canterbury Cathedral, in repentance for his mistaken involvement in the murder of Thomas Becket.

 Another suggestion is that since the name has been recorded as Herbaldoun, it is possible that the name is related to the herbs growing in the hills.
 "The spot is remarked to be peculiarly healthful, and herbalists are said to come every year to collect medicinal plants which grow only on that particular place."
 For this reason the leprosy hospital was founded on this spot.

 However Judith Glover in "The Place Names of Kent" gives the earliest rendition of the place names as Herebealding dun which would be AngloSaxon as Herebeald's Hill, Herebolddune in 1175, Herebaldon in 1196, Herbeldon in 1229 and established as Harbledoune in 1610.